hachimB/Asteroids/README.md

-# Astroide Game with Python
+# Astroids Game with Python